debarshibanerjee/LJMD_Project/README.md

 - AlexTru96  - Alexander Trujillo

-The report, whit the description of the procedure followed for the code optimization, and the results of the bencmark, can be found in directory Report.
+The report, with the description of the procedure followed for the code optimization, and the results of the bencmark, can be found in directory Report.